 Depreciation is charged to the income statement on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Land is not depreciated.
 The estimated useful lives are as follows:

+land and buildings

+infrastructure assets

+plant, equipment and motor vehicles

+office and IT equipment

-• land and buildings 10 to 80 years
+10 to 80 years

-٠ infrastructure assets 60 to 150 years
+60 to 200 years

-٠ plant, equipment and motor vehicles 2 to 30 years
+2 to 30 years

-• office and IT equipment 3 to 10 years
+3 to 10 years

 Infrastructure assets comprise these eight components: